SOLOMON-03/SOLOMON-03/README.md

-- 👋 Hi, I’m SOLOMON A
+- Hi, I’m SOLOMON A
-- 👀 I’m interested in learning stuff.
+- I’m interested in learning stuff.
-- 🌱 I’m currently learning programming.
+- Fast Learner.

 <!---
 SOLOMON-03/SOLOMON-03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.